 of these cats were under a year old and this is a very, very good thing because we sterilized them before (hopefully) they had a chance to get pregnant.

 of these cats were over 5 years old

-was 13 years old.
+The oldest cat neutered was 15 years old.
+The oldest cat spayed was 12 years old.
 Imagine how many litters they have had.